PotDeCannabis/burger-king/README.md

 #### This script need ESX Framework

 #### How to start this resource ?
-   - Add this line to server.cfg `ensure gendarmerie`
+   - Add this line to server.cfg `ensure burgerking`

 Preview: None